yazanqarabash/cs-smile-shop/README.md

 Simple e-commerce project that displays products from API.
 User can choose a product, add it to cart, add payment information and details then confirm payment.

+# Initial Setup

+* Clone and then go to project folder `cd /cs-smile-shop`

+* Run `npm i`

+* Rename ".env.starter" file to ".env"

+* Run `npm start` runs the application in development mode and starts the API

 ## Available Scripts

 In the project directory, you can run: